phax/ph-ebinterface/README.md

 * v6.1.2 - work in progress
     * Added `xsi` default namespace prefix to the `EbInterface...NamespaceContext` classes for ebInterface 3.x and 4.0
-    * Added initial draft of ebInterface 5.1
+    * Added initial draft of ebInterface 6.0
     * Updated to ph-commons 9.4.0
+    * Added ebInterface extension namespace prefixes to the `EbInterface...NamespaceContext` classes for ebInterface 4.x
 * v6.1.1 - 2019-06-05
     * Added Java 12 compatibility
 * v6.1.0 - 2018-11-12